9. Brick Mansions (2014)

-This movie has a lot of differences with other James Bond movies with little to none silly gadgets or nude scenes.
-Most of the movie binds its to reality rather then floating in the world of imagination with world-dominating villains.
+This movie has a lot of differences from other James Bond movies with little to silly gadgets or nude scenes.
+Most of the movie binds it to reality rather than floating in the world of imagination with world-dominating villains.
 It is also one of the longest James Bond movies.

 As I said that the movie connects to reality, it means that the hero does get hurt in the movie more than any other of his movies.
 But still, you would see him doing impossible Parkour moves and in bed with beautiful women.

 In terms of locations and scenes, the movie satisfies the users with spectacular views of London, Prague, and also the classic high-speed catch and chase.
 You can not miss the fight with the Ugandan terrorist while writing the review.
 In short, it is one of the best parkour movies.

 Here comes the legendary action thriller that might have brought you to the world of Parkour, the cult movie performed by the founder of Parkour David Belle himself.
 District 13 is set in a near-future Paris where an entire crime-ridden section of the city has been sealed off and abandoned by the police.
 Part Escape from New York and part Ong-Bak, District B13 is considered by many parkour fans to be the gold standard for parkour action movies.
 Additionally, the fight scenes are choreographed and performed by Cyril Raffaelli, one of the very best in the business, making this movie one of the best action films of the past two decades.

 1.District 13: Ultimatum